smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 6. If an app service consumer wishes to activate a different app service provider than the currently selected app service provider, the HMI must present the user with a notification/choice to allow the new app service provider over the previously selected one.

 ###### Activating an App Service Provider
 The HMI will be responsible for the actual selection and activation of app services.
 This proposal does not intend to include requirements for how an HMI should display, allow user selection, etc of this feature but rather, includes the necessary enabling logic to support most implementations.
-The HMI can get
+The HMI can get all published apps from the Core module, it can then display them to the user and have them select an app service to activate and/or set as the default service provider of a service type.

 ####### HMI_API